Elliott Cutoff: History

-Free Emigrant Road
+Free road

 Because emigrants had to pay tolls in places such as the mouth of the Deschutes River and the Barlow Road, there was a strong feeling among the new road commissioners—William Macy, Thomas Cady, and Asahel Spencer—to make the new road toll free.
 A call for donations was sent out and once the money was raised, a contract was given to a Dr. Robert Alexander to build the road.

 As time went on there were numerous problems with the road construction.
 R. M. Walker was hired to mark out the road, but there was an unusually heavy snowfall in 1853 and Walker was unable to mark the road near the Cascade crest.
 Walker returned home without telling anyone, and when the road workers ran out of marks they also went home.
 Several weeks went by before the work continued.
 Finally a crew of 10 was sent to finish the road.
 Construction was made in great haste until they reached a branch of the Deschutes River.

 The construction of the Free Emigrant Road was basically a tree-felling operation.
 Many of the logs were left in the road where the emigrants themselves had to clear them out of the way.